 In 2017, there were 2358 reported cases of babesiosis in the US from the 25 states where babesiosis was a reportable condition (see Centers for Disease Control and Prevention: Babesiosis Data & Statistics).
 Endemic areas include the islands and the mainland bordering Nantucket Sound in Massachusetts, Rhode Island, eastern Long Island and Shelter Island in New York, coastal Connecticut, and New Jersey, as well as foci in Wisconsin and Minnesota in the upper Midwest.
 Babesia duncani has been isolated from patients in Washington and California.
 A B. duncani-like strain designated MO-1 has been reported in patients in Missouri.
 Other Babesia species transmitted by different ticks infect humans in other areas of the world.
 In Europe, B. divergens is the principle cause of babesiosis, typically in patients who have had a splenectomy.

 In the US, Babesia microti is the most common cause of babesiosis in humans.
 Rodents are the principal natural reservoir, and deer ticks of the family Ixodidae are the usual vectors.
 Larval ticks become infected while feeding on an infected rodent, then transform into nymphs that transmit the parasite to another animal or to a human.
 Adult ticks ordinarily feed on deer but may also transmit the parasite to humans.

 Ixodes ticks infected with Babesia are sometimes coinfected with Borrelia burgdorferi (which causes Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by the spirochete Borrelia species.
-Early symptoms include an erythema migrans rash, which may be followed weeks to months later by neurologic... read more ), Anaplasma phagocytophilum (which causes human granulocytic anaplasmosis [HGA]), Borrelia miyamotoi (which causes an HGA-like illness), or Powassan virus (a flavivirus that causes encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion.
-Acute disseminated encephalomyelitis is brain and spinal cord inflammation caused by a hypersensitivity... read more ).
+Early symptoms include an erythema migrans rash, which may be followed weeks to months later by... read more ), Anaplasma phagocytophilum (which causes human granulocytic anaplasmosis [HGA]), Borrelia miyamotoi (which causes an HGA-like illness), or Powassan virus (a flavivirus that causes encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion or occurring as a postinfectious immunologic complication caused by a hypersensitivity reaction... read more ).
 Thus patients occasionally acquire more than one infection from a tick bite.

 Asymptomatic Babesia infection may persist for months to years and remain subclinical throughout its course in otherwise healthy people, especially those < 40 years.